 Mental health is so important to our well-being, but it’s often considered an “invisible” problem.
 You can’t see it, like you could see a broken arm or an infected cut that needs to be bandaged and treated immediately.
 That’s part of the reason people tend to dismiss their own mental anguish.
-There are quite a few coping mechanisms that assist us through our everyday lives – and according to Paula Biazos, licensed therapist and decor enthusiast, you can help yourself create positive and relaxing moments through interior designing as well.
+There are quite a few coping mechanisms that assist us through our everyday lives – and according to Paula Biazos, licensed therapist and decor enthusiast, you can help yourself create positive and relaxing moments through online interior designing as well.
 The key is to choose something you love, that makes you feel good, and stick with it.

 Paula has been born and raised in Santa Maria/RS – Brazil, and has studied the positive effects technology can have on the human mind.
 “I believe that no matter what tool, we always have the power to use it for good purposes,” told us Biazos.
 “While one could use the internet to escape their own reality by, for example, creating fake profiles – one could also use it to learn, improve, and have fun with the apps they love.”